ahmadhilmandani/Frontendmentor-Hilman/README.md

 #Frontendmentor - Hilman

-A repository to cracking chalanges in frontendmentor.io
+A repository to solving challenges in frontendmentor.io